-The aim of the study will, therefore, be to determine the effect of Hot Water Treatment (50°C for 45 min) on the occurrence of fungal pathogens associated with grapevine propagation material and nursery vines in order to ensure complete eradication by these harmful pathogens and to prevent re-colonisation.
+The aim of the study was to determine the effect of Hot Water Treatment (50°C for 45 min) on the occurrence of fungal pathogens associated with grapevine propagation material and nursery vines in order to ensure complete eradication by these harmful pathogens and to prevent re-colonisation.

 1) To determine the effect of HWT (50°C for 45 min) on the survival of fungal pathogens (in vitro).

 2) To determine the effect of HWT on the eradication of fungal pathogens inside propagation material.

 3) To determine the effect of HWT on the eradication of fungal pathogens inside dormant grafted vines.

 Twelve grapevine trunk disease pathogens were subjected to HWT (50°C for 45 min) in vitro to determine mycelial growth and conidial germination inhibition.
 Dormant, detached rootstocks (“entlote”) were vacuum inoculated with the most heat tolerant isolates, subjected to HWT and incubated in plastic containers.
 Dormant grafted nursery vines were subjected to HWT, where after isolations were conducted from the roots, basal end of rootstocks, rootstocks and graft unions.
 Glasshouse pot trials were conducted with rootstock plant shoots (“plantlote”) vacuum inoculated with heat tolerant pathogens (Pa. chlamydospora, Pm. parasiticum, Pm. minimum, Ca. luteo-olivacea and Pl. richardsiae) and HWT’ed before planting.